TechnoRahmon/React_Exercise-3/README.md

 # Exercise Instructions

-Making a react js application that is similar to the landingPage.pdf file.
+Making a react js application that is similar to the landingPage.pdf file inside the /public folder.
  ** use react components to structure your page and reduce code repetition!